Tecolotlán: The town

-The town offers its residents the services of drinking water, sewerage, street lighting, markets, flea market, parking lots, cemeteries, roads, public toilets, social security, transit, parks and gardens, and sports centers.
+The town is fairly modern, and most of its residents have access to drinking water, sewage, and public restrooms.
 As of 2005, 89.6% of people have drinking water, 77.8% have proper sanitation and 97.5% have electricity.

-The town has a post office, telegraph, telephone, fax, radio and television.
+The streets, markets, parking lots and sports centers in Tecolotlan are electrically lit.
+There are also gardens, cemeteries, and public parks.
+The town has a post office, telegraph office, telephones, fax, radio station, and television station.

 The La Purísima Sanctuary is dedicated to the Virgin of Tecolotlán.
 It was built between 1821 and 1869.

-The current Temple of La Santisima Trinidad dates from the 19th century and has a Three-foiled cusped arch with star and plant decorated pediment above.
+The current Temple of La Santisima Trinidad dates from the 19th century, and has a three-foiled cusped arch with star and plant decorated pediment above.
 It was originally built as the Parish of San Agustin by the Franciscans in 1599, but when the church was rebuilt, it was dedicated to the Holy Trinity.

 The Tecolotlan Cultural Center building was constructed in the mid 19th century by Serapio Pérez.
-Architectural elements include arches with Corinthian style capitols that top the columns.
+Architectural elements include arches with Corinthian style capitols.
 The center hosts art exhibitions as well as exhibitions of fossils and other antiquities.

-Carnaval is celebrated here with musical bands on the main square of town.
-Men serenade women, confetti is thrown and dances are held.
-The festival lasts ten days and also includes cockfights, fireworks and the crowning of a Carnaval Queen.
+Carnaval is celebrated in Tecolotlan with music and dancing in the main square of town.

+Men traditionally serenade women, invite them to dance, and confetti-filled eggshells called cascarones are thrown.
+The festival lasts ten days and also includes cockfights, fireworks, and the crowning of a Carnaval Queen.

 The patron saint festivities are celebrated from August 20–30, to worship the patron saints of Tecolotlán: St. Augustine and Santa Rosa de Lima.
 Festivities also include carnival rides such as a ferris wheel, etcetera.

 The municipality

 Tecolotlán is located in the midwest of the state at an altitude of 1285 meters above sea level.

-The municipality, which covers an area of 795.55 square kilometres is bordered on the north by the municipalities of Atengo, Ameca and San Martín de Hidalgo, to the east by the municipalities of San Martín de Hidalgo, Cocula, Atemajac de Brizuela and Chiquilistlan, to the south by the municipalities of Chiquilistlan, Juchitlán and Tenamaxtlán and to the west by the municipalities of Tenamaxtlán and Atengo.
-The municipality contains 47 localities, the most important being Tecolotlán (the capital), Tamazulita, Quila, Ayotitlán and Cofradía de Duendes.
+The municipality, which covers an area of 795.55 square kilometres is bordered on the north by the municipalities of Atengo, Ameca, and San Martín de Hidalgo, to the east by the municipalities of San Martín de Hidalgo, Cocula, Atemajac de Brizuela, and Chiquilistlan, to the south by the municipalities of Chiquilistlan, Juchitlán, and Tenamaxtlán, and to the west by the municipalities of Tenamaxtlán and Atengo.

+The municipality contains 47 localities, the most important being Tecolotlán (the capital), Tamazulita, Quila, Ayotitlán, and Cofradía de Duendes.

 Topography

-The municipal area is made up of relatively flat areas but has some hilly areas to the north and southeast, ranging from 1,200 to 2,400 meters.
+The municipal area is in a valley between hills to the north and southeast, ranging from 1,200 to 2,400 meters.
 The hills include El Huehuentón (at 2000 metres), El Pichacho (at 1,700 metres), and others such as Cerro del Colotepec, Salto Colorado, El Tecolote, El Carrizal, La Coronilla, La Ventana.
 Cuchillos, Prieto, and Picachitos.